khoavo-dan/Vietnam-security-analysis/README.md

 # I. About this app:

-This project is my attempt to analysis listed Vietnamese companies using financial models The current version is valuate stock's earning potential in 3 main ways:
+This project is my attempt to analysis listed Vietnamese companies using available API and simple financial models.
+The current version is valuate stock's earning potential in 3 main ways:

 - net-net working capital,
 - dividend discount model
 - and discounted cashflow.

-  Besides, some others function is default risk assessment, hints for in-depth analysis.
+Additionally, the app offers default risk assessment and hints for in-depth analysis.

 # II.
 Use-manual:

+1. Environment Setup:

-1. Create environment with all packages using:
+- Create an environment with all required packages using the command:
   !conda env create --file requirements.txt

+2. Running the App:

-2. To run the app in the terminal, navigate to the app directory, then: py/py3 main.py
+- To run the app in the terminal, navigate to the app directory, then execute: py/py3 main.py

+3. Input Instructions:

-3. Input the desired ticker, then press enter, then type another if needed, press 'q' when you want to end the input.
+- Input the desired ticker, then press enter, then type another if needed, press 'q' when you want to end the input.

 # Caution!

-The product is an work-in-progress and strongly affected by personal view and my finance learning path.
+This product is a work-in-progress and might reflect personal views and my ongoing financial learning path.

 # About me: